mpatfield/homebridge-easy-mqtt/README.md

 ## Custom Characteristics

-If you use a more advanced HomeKit app like [Eve](https://apps.apple.com/us/app/eve-for-matter-homekit/id917695792) or [Controller for Homekit](https://apps.apple.com/us/app/controller-for-homekit/id1198176727), you can add custom characteristics to display any arbitrary numeric information.
+If you use a more advanced HomeKit app like [Eve](https://apps.apple.com/us/app/eve-for-matter-homekit/id917695792), you can add custom characteristics to display any arbitrary numeric information.
 Unfortunately, Apple currently doesn't offer a way to display this in the Home app.

 <img src="https://raw.githubusercontent.com/mpatfield/homebridge-easy-mqtt/refs/heads/latest/img/screenshot_1.png">